mitmedialab/voltage/compare/volpy/README.md

 python pipeline.py params/volpy/eval_volpy_{l1,teg,hpc}.py
 ```

-### Run VolPy on Archon Datasets
+### Run VolPy on HPC2 Datasets

-The Archon dataset can be downloaded from: TBD
+The HPC2 datasets can be downloaded from: TBD

 Run the following script after setting the parameters.
 ```
-python run_volpy_on_archon_dataset.py
+python run_volpy_on_hpc2_datasets.py
 ```
 Once done, the accuracy can be evaluated using the voltage pipeline as
 ```
 cd ../..
 conda deactivate
 conda activate <voltage>
-python pipeline.py params/volpy/eval_volpy_archon.py
+python pipeline.py params/volpy/eval_volpy_hpc2.py
 ```